Sumyea-R/LLMInterviewQuestions/README.md

 ## Document digitization & Chunking

 - **What is chunking, and why do we chunk our data?**

+  Chunking is the process of splitting largedocuments or unstructured text into smaller pieces (chunks) to make them suitable for embedding, storage, and retrieval in an LLM based system.
+Each chunk becomes a unit of retrieval, when a user submits a query, relevant chunks are retrieved via vector similarity search and injected into prompt.

+  Why Chunking: LLMs can't take large documents, chunking ensures pieces fit within the context window size.
+This way LLM retrieves parts, not entire documents.
+  Chunking ensures efficient embeddings for models, and embedding models work best on small, coherent segments.
+Better chunking leads to better matches during similarity search.
 - **What factors influence chunk size?**

+  Chunk size refers to the number of tokens, words or characters in each piece of text you split from a larger document to store and retrieve during RAG or embedding workflows.
+Chunk size is influenced by different factors.
+    - LLM context window size.
+You can't inject more context than the model can handle.
+Chunk size must be small enough so multiple chunks can fit with the user query and prompt instructions.
+    - Embedding model limits: Embedding models have a maximum token input size, usually 512-8192 tokens.
+    - Semantic Coherence: chunks should contain complete thoughts, not fragments.
+    - Document Type and structure: for HTML/Markdown file headers, sections need to be considered.
+PDFs consider paragraphs , line breaks.
+For code preserve full functions or classes.
+For tables avoid breaking across rows/columns.
+    - Use Case requirements: use case FAQ, chunk size short 100-300 tokens.
+For legal/technical docs, 300-800 tokens.... etc.

+  The goal is to balance precison, context and performance.
 - **What are the different types of chunking methods?**

+    - Fixed-size Chunking: Simple sliding window.
+Split by tokens, (e.g., every 500 tokens)
+    - Semantic or sentence based chunking: Split by paragraphs, sentences, or sections.
+This preserves meaning boundaries.
+This produces more coherent chunks.
+    - Metadata aware chunking: Preserve document structure, like heading, bullet points, tables, footnotes.
+This requires parsing logic.
+    - Hybrid Chunking: Recursive splitting.
+Combine semantic and fixed-length.
+First try to split paragraphs.
+If too large, split again by sentence.
+Then finally by characters.
 - **How to find the ideal chunk size?**
 - **What is the best method to digitize and chunk complex documents like annual reports?**
 - **How to handle tables during chunking?**